Hat Care Guide: How to Clean and Wash Hats Without Ruining Them

 If the lingering smell is still there, you might need something a bit stronger.
 We actually have a specific process for how to deodorize a hat when a simple refresh isn’t enough.

-Step 3: Hand wash only if necessary
+Step 3: Hand-wash only if you have to

-Step 4: Remove mold if present
+Step 4: Remove mold if you see it

 Gently brushing mold off a baseball cap outdoors to prevent damage while keeping the hat in its natural shape